 Between work and child care, the mental burden, and household management, all parents need time to step away from responsibilities at home.
 But for some reason, it just seems easier for dads to get in a little me time sans guilt.
 Dads need to support and encourage their partners to take time for themselves so moms can recuperate and recharge outside of the house and away from the people who rely on them for everything.

 “Take some time for us.”

 Having kids changes a relationship, but that doesn’t mean moms don’t want some romance.
 And we know that strengthening your partnership makes both of you better parents.
 So prioritize date night and trust us—mom thinks it’s super sexy when dad takes the initiative.
-Instead of waiting for your partner to start complaining that you don’t spend enough time together, surprise her with a night on the town and a babysitter already booked.
+Instead of waiting for your partner to start complaining that you don’t spend enough time together, surprise her with a night for just the two of you and a babysitter already booked.